Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/part3/_index.md

 **Step 1**

+Create a java application and import 'org.springframework.boot:spring-boot-starter-web' into your build.gradle file to convert it to a Web Spring Boot application or use https://start.spring.io/

 Familiarize yourself with the git api found here https://developer.github.com/v3/ learn which endpoint to get your repo, commits maybe branches etc. Try it out on postman or curl on the terminal

 **Step 2**

 Now we are going to consume the api in our spring boot application using restTemplates as per topic work.
-I would like to see

 1. v3 version of the api implemented
 2. A list of all your repos - output on the console